nbramblett/AdventOfCode2022/README.md

 end result is a fairly elegant boolean check.
 It's basically calculating overlapping hitboxes in a video game, which I have done before, so I did have a bit of an advantage there.

+### Day 5

+Input format was absolutely awful.
+Actual problem was just stack pushing and popping.